Feedback Resistance

 Selected Research

-Read the full article in the Current Opinion in Psychology
+Read the full article in Personnel Psychology

-Keeping it between us: Managerial endorsement of public versus private voice (2021)
+Keeping it Between us: Managerial Endorsement of Public versus Private Voice (2021)

 With Sofya Isaakyan, Subrahmaniam Tangirala, & Hanes Guenter